ermlikeyeah/ermlikeyeah.github.io/about.md

 This is my blog.
 I try to write regularly about my work and the work I am involved with here.

 I am a highly experienced and successful strategist, designer (working on product, service, interaction, and experience), and maker of things, with nearly twenty years experience in "the industry".
+At the moment I work on a freelance basis.

-Currently I design for NHS Digital's [NHS beta service](//transformation.blog.nhs.uk).
+Currently I am working as a senior UX designer on NHS Digital's [NHS beta service](//transformation.blog.nhs.uk).

 I believe in design is a process involving the team, and work should always be focused on the people we are doing it for.
 I do this through research, knowing, teamwork and collaboration, and doing by making.